Teen escapee captured at apartment near LSU campus

 BATON ROUGE - One of two teenagers who broke out of the juvenile detention facility in Baton Rouge in late November was taken into custody during an operation at an apartment complex near the LSU campus early Tuesday afternoon.

-Multiple Baton Rouge police units, sheriff's deputies and at least one tactical vehicle converged on the 3300 block of Willard Street during the noon hour.
+Multiple Baton Rouge police units, sheriff's deputies and at least one tactical vehicle converged on the 3300 block of Willard Street around 12 p.m.

 A short time later, Baton Rouge police said they had recaptured 17-year-old Willie Jackson.